Gman6211/Eaglercraft/README.md

-# Eaglercraft
-I have both of the eaglercrafts on here!
-(1.8 and 1.5.2)
+Click on "Go to file" and click on the version you want, Next on the bottom of the page you will see "download" you will be presented a page right click on the screen and click "save as"